Enquiry Services Management Policy

 What we can do for you initially

-If you phone us, or use our online chat or messaging service we are generally able to spend up to 10 minutes assisting you.
+If you phone us, or use our instant messaging service we are generally able to spend up to 10 minutes assisting you.
 This may include advising you of the most appropriate information resources to guide you in your search.
 If your enquiry cannot be answered in a short time frame, you may be referred to our Extended Enquiries Service.

 Extended enquiries are those which cannot be responded to within a short timeframe.